1995parham/dotfiles/docs/home.md

 ## Openfiler
-I have installed [openfiler](https://www.openfiler.com/) on a separate VM and its web management interface is available on `https://192.168.73.103:446/` with `openfiler:password` as login information.
+I have installed [freenas](https://freenas.org/) on a separate VM and its web management interface is available on `http://192.168.73.106/` with `root` access.

 ## vSphere 6.5
 Each physical server has vSphere 6.7 installed and they are not connected to the vCenter.